 Read More

-A new year for many of us means a time to take stock, to make resolutions, or to once again start that illusive diet.
+Bless the Bread A new year for many of us means a time to take stock, to make resolutions, or to once again start that illusive diet.
 But for my son Noah it means the rock, jam-band Phish will be on tour at Madison Square Garden once again for several consecutive nights.
-A few years ago the New…
+A few years…

 Read More

-I love the movies and try to see all the good stuff.
+Parasite and Roma I love the movies and try to see all the good stuff.
 Last month I read the glowing reviews of Parasite , the new South Korean film directed by Bong Joon-Ho, the Palme d’Or winner at Cannes.
-And then when friend after friend after friend recommended it, I was really intrigued and put it on top…
+And then when friend after friend after friend recommended it, I was really intrigued and put…

 Read More

-Last year at about this time I burned the top of my foot.
+Third Degree Burn Last year at about this time I burned the top of my foot.
 It was very painful and it looked pretty bad, and so I went to see Dr A, my dermatologist.
 He examined the wound and asked me how it had happened.
-I was too embarrassed to tell him the whole truth, and…
+I was too embarrassed to tell him the…

 Read More

-As I was preparing for Thanksgiving this past November I thought about a Thanksgiving we celebrated several years ago.
-That year as the holiday approached I fretted over the many regrets I’d gotten in the past to my Thanksgiving invitations.
-One of my cousins and his family usually celebrated with his in-laws; another often went…
+Early Thanksgiving This past November as I was preparing for Thanksgiving I thought about how we celebrated the holiday several years ago.
+That year as the November approached I fretted over the many regrets I’d gotten in the past to my Thanksgiving invitations.
+One of my cousins and his family usually celebrated with his in-laws;…

 Read More